Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/Assignments/assignment-02-Animate-Logo.md

-# FEW 2.2 - Animate your Logo
+# FEW 2.2 - Animate your Drawing

 ## Description